 Meguro Station has a lot more to offer.
 Click here for our complete area guide.

 One of Tokyo’s best-kept secrets, the canal behind Toho Studios is like Nakameguro minus the crowds.
 The Sengawa River is located only a few blocks away from Seijo, Setagaya.
 The river is 20.9km long and originates from Chofu City, one of Tokyo’s 23 wards, west of Setagaya.
 The mirror reflection of the sakura in the water against the blue sky is certainly divine.
 Plus, it is quiet and plenty of space to walk at your own pace.
 The effort it takes to get here is well rewarded.

 Ueno park is arguably the most popular park in Tokyo and features more than 800 trees growing across its broad expanse.
 An official “Sakura Matsuri” spans a week or two, depending on the length of the cherry blossom season, and provides even more entertainment than your usual hanami locations.
 Visitors can experience live shows, food carts, parades, and other sightseeing experiences.
 It’s especially a hotspot for Tokyo families due to the number of museums and zoos in the vicinity, so brace yourself for extra-dense crowds.

 Our most recent Ueno area guide suggests the perfect recipe for a perfect day.

 Sumida Park is split by Sumida River.
 The left bank is very open and a great place to stroll, while the right one is smaller and more intimate.
-Both sides are a great place to hanami and photogram cherry blossoms with Tokyo Sky Tree in the background.
+Both sides are a great place to have hanami picnics and photogram cherry blossoms with Tokyo Sky Tree in the background.
 There are also waterbuses to enjoy the sakura from the river.
 The cherry blossom trees will also be lit during the night for a beautiful night stroll hanami.